 Applying the vinyl…

-If you liked this project and would like to know when new projects appear on Whatcha Workin’ On?, head over to the sidebar and subscribe.
-I’ll send you an email each time a new project is posted!
+If you liked this project and would like to know when new projects & tutorials appear on Whatcha Workin’ On?, subscribe.
+When I post something new, I’ll send you an email (about once a week)!

 Ever felt like throwing your Silhouette out the window? (…or maybe I’m the only one who was that frustrated in Week One!
 LOL) Well, don’t.
 Once you figure out how the software works and how to handle different materials in the machine, you and your Silhouette will become great friends for a long, long time.